The impact of social media on businesses, both positive and negative, is immense.

 - Manage your social conversations promptly in order to deliver superior customer service.

 - Enhance your customer experience by being available across all the touchpoints that customers prefer to contact you to deliver instant support.

 Almost 90% of marketers say their social marketing efforts have increased exposure for their business, and 75% say they’ve increased traffic.
-It an ideal way to create brand awareness and stay in contact with your customers.
+It is an ideal way to create brand awareness and stay in contact with your customers.

 Here are some tips to expose your brand to a broader audience.

-- Segment your audience – Prior heading up to the social platforms make sure that your target audience is on the platform or not.
+- Segment your audience – Prior to heading up to the social platforms make sure that your target audience is on the platform or not.
 It’s not at all wise to blindly follow other brands.

 - Make use of visuals – Once you have segmented your audience make use of attractive visuals along with content to grab immediate attention and boost engagement.